Srul Irving Glick: Life and career

-In 1986, Glick left the CBC where he had been a producer of serious music since 1962.
+In 1986, Glick left the CBC where he had been a classical music producer since 1962.
 His involvement in the field of production, recordings and programming won him seven Grand Prix du Disque and a Juno Award.
 In 1993, Glick received a Governor General's medal in honour of Canada's 125th anniversary of Confederation "for his contribution to Canadian culture", and in 1994 was appointed a Member of the Order of Canada for his "outstanding achievement, service to Canada and to humanity at large".
+The Queen Elizabeth II's Golden Jubilee Medal was conferred in 2002.

-One of Canada's most prominent composers, Glick's music continues to be performed regularly at home, in the USA and abroad.
-His unique integration of contemporary music, Hebraic lyricism and classical composition techniques, formed into character-filled music that is both dramatic and lyrical, has won him considerable acclaim.
-A great many of his works are recorded, and have been published in Canada, the USA and the United Kingdom.
+As one of Canada's composers, Glick's music continues to be performed regularly at home and abroad.
+His integration of contemporary music, Hebraic lyricism and classical composition techniques, formed into character-filled music, has won him considerable acclaim.
+His works have been published in Canada, the USA and the United Kingdom.

+In 1989, a four-CD set of Glick's music was included in the Anthology of Canadian Music series.
+The Glick portrait in the Canadian Composers Portraits series was released in 2006.

 Glick married Dorothy Sandler in 1957.
 They had three children together: Julie, Stefan, and Paula.
+They were married 32 years.
 He married Sara Wunch-Glick in 1996; they were married until his death in 2002.

 He died in Toronto in 2002.